In this Article:

 The Legal Noise Limit at Work

-The Control of Noise at Work Regulations 2005 aim to protect workers from excessive noise in the workplace.
-This regulation only applies to noise in the workplace and does not apply to members of the public exposed to loud noise from non-work activities.
+The Control of Noise at Work Regulations 2005 aims to protect workers from excessive noise in the workplace.
+This regulation applies to noise in the workplace and states that the maximum exposure limit value is 87 dB(A).

 When is Hearing Protection Required?